Community Life Service Group

 Use KCC Survey Data as a Practice Community of Care

-Results of a sangha-wide services survey are accessible to the 48 sangha members who completed the survey.
-They can use the data to find help for themselves and anyone in the sangha.
-Supporting more people in connecting and facilitating care promotes growth and sustainability of KCC’s Program of Care.
+Results of a sangha-wide services survey are accessible to all sangha members who complete the survey.
+We can all use the data to find and coordinate support for ourselves and anyone in the sangha.
+To join, click here to complete the survey.

 Use Meal Train for coordinating help with meals.

-Short term meals support is available to sangha members who need it.
-Anyone can set up a Meal Train page for coordinating this help.
+Short term meals support is available to sangha members due to illness, surgeries, or other life disruptions.
+Anyone can set up a Meal Train page for coordinating meals support.
 Upon request, sangha members who cook for each other may be reimbursed for up to $9 per meal they provide through Meal Train.
 Recipients may donate $1 to $9 through Meal Train for meals they receive.

-Refer to the Portland Area Support Services listing for finding help we can’t provide.
+Refer to the Portland Area Support Services list

-If a sangha member needs more support with food, finances, aging, support groups, mental health, retirement, children’s needs, caregiver needs, legal issues, or good self-care in trying times, check out the Copy of Portland Area Support Services and Resources for Death and Dying – Google Docs.
-Sometimes, just talking with someone who can help identify services can bring needed support.
+If a sangha member needs more support with food, finances, aging, support groups, mental health, retirement, children’s needs, caregiver needs, legal issues, or good self-care in trying times, check out the Portland Area Support Services List.

 Promote awareness of Villages.